 - clicking when you yawn or eat

 If so, we would advise that you book an appointment at TMJ Centre Melbourne to get the advice and diagnosis you need.

-TMJ Centre Melbourne’s unique approach to treatment alleviates jaw pain through physical therapy and dental treatments.
+TMJ Centre Melbourne’s unique method eases jaw pain using physical therapy and dental procedures.